 How to become a Street Pastor:

-We undertake around 45 hours of training over three weekends (Friday evenings and all day Saturday & Sunday), regardless of which type of Street Pastoring you wish to do.
+We undertake around 45 hours of training over three weekends (Friday evenings, and all day Saturday and Sunday), regardless of which type of Street Pastoring you wish to do.
 To become a Street Pastor an applicant must have been a committed Christian for at least a year, be a member of a local church, be able to provide a positive reference from his/her minister, a character reference, be at least age 18 (with no upper limit!), undergo a DBS (formerly CRB) check and the training course and be prepared, if able, to make a contribution to cover the cost of his/her uniform and training (although we encourage the Street Pastor’s fellowship to be involved in this – we will never turn down a suitable candidate over funding issues).

 Once the training has been completed a Street Pastor can commence patrolling.
 They usually commit to at least one monthly patrol in the night-time/community or if they favour Afternoon Community Patrols, then once a week during term-time.
 For further details please check out our 4 minute video.
 Please see some of the feedback from our recent training which is on our NEWS page under the entry Training, Feedback and Observations.
 If you would like to know more, or if you are not sure if you fit the criteria, please get in touch via our Contact page.